jreijn/jreijn.github.com/content/post/2025-08-25-enabling-budget-notifications-with-sns-using-aws-cdk/index.md

 ![](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNDBnMnA1ZXdhazdhZ2pzcmwyMXRwNXQzNGEyN3dqMzdjMWV6M2J0aCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ySMINwPzf50IM/giphy.gif)

-I should have [read the documentation](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-sns-policy.html#configure-kms-perm) as it is explicitly stated to do so 🤦‍♂️.
-I guess I should start with the docs instead of diving right into the AWS CDK code. 🙃
+I should have [read the documentation](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-sns-policy.html#configure-kms-perm) as it is explicitly stated to do so.
+I guess I should start with the docs instead of diving right into the AWS CDK code.

 ```typescript
 // Create KMS key used for encryption